Jonathan2251/lbd/source/ctrlflow.rst

 we didn't find how to generate setune IR from C language.
 We have tried to define unsigned int type, but clang still generates setne instead of setune.
-Pattern search order come along with their appear order in context.
+Pattern search order come along with the order of their appearing in context.
 The last pattern (brcond RC:$cond, bb:$dst) meaning branch to $dst if $cond != 0.
 So we set the corresponding translation to (JNEOp (CMPOp RC:$cond, ZEROReg), bb:$dst).